Skip to content

 Wine beats Pickles for almost every crop.
 The exception is Hops, where Pale Ale has a fixed 300 gold price regardless of base crop value.

-According to Stardew Valley’s official wiki on Kegs, most crops take 3 in-game days to process.
+According to Stardew Valley’s official wiki on Kegs, most crops take roughly 7 in-game hours (about 1 game day depending on start time) to process into wine.
 Building enough Kegs to handle your full harvest is one of the highest-return investments in the game.

 For the full Keg setup strategy, our Stardew Valley wine guide covers the processing queue and crop-to-wine ratios.